 - Human Nutrition.
 Students will learn about nutrients, including their function and their relationship with health and disease.
 They will study the concepts of human nutrition and apply these to personal food choices and overall health.

 - Environmental Issues in Hospitality.
 This course provides an overview of environmental issues that impact the hospitality industry.
 Students will study the principles of foodborne disease, bloodborne pathogens, solid waste management, and governmental regulations in the hospitality industry.

 Some programs require students to complete internships, even if they complete the dietetics program in an online setting.
 During these internships, they may work at a large foodservice operation or shadow a dietitian at a clinical practice.
 Students may also be required to complete lab work and participate in case studies and projects.

 Building a Career

 Upon completion of an undergraduate program in dietetics, students must pass the National Registered and Dietitian Exam to become registered dietitians.
 In the field, their work will involve the prevention and treatment of illnesses through proper dietary care.
 Some may work as nutritionists who evaluate the diets of patients and clients.
 Many dietitians work in health care facilities, such as hospitals and in public health settings.
 Dietitians may also work in the fields of sports nutrition, education, research, and foodservice management.

-According to the U.S. Bureau of Labor Statistics, the median annual wage of dietitians and nutritionists was $53,250 in May 2010.
-Employment outlook for individuals in these fields is positive, as rates are expected to increase 20% from 2010 to 2020.
+According to the U.S. Bureau of Labor Statistics, the median annual wage of dietitians and nutritionists was $53,250.
+Employment outlook for individuals in these fields is positive, as rates are expected to increase 20%.
 However, individuals should note that these figures are subject to variation, and that actual salaries will reflect the individual's level of education and experience, among other factors.